just214/typescript-playground-plugin-svelte/README.md

 npm start
 ```

 This will start a development server with live reloading of your plugin.
+As you edit any files in the `src` directory, the app will recompile and update `dist/index.js`, which is the file that is served to the TypeScript Playground.

+**_Note: This does not reload the browser when your files change.
+In order to see your changes, the browser will need to be manually reloaded each time you make changes to the plugin._**

 ### Step 4.
 Configure and use your plugin

 You can further customize your plugin by modifying the `customPlugin` object in `src/index.ts`.
-For instance, change the `displayName` property to change the label of the tab for your plugin.
+For instance, you can change the `displayName` property to change the label of the tab for your plugin.
+See the `PlaygroundPlugin` interface in `vendor/playground.d.ts` for all of the available options.

 Visit [https://www.typescriptlang.org/v2/en/play](https://www.typescriptlang.org/v2/en/play).